Kent27/docs-emobiq/document/client/gitbook/2-5-actions-and-visual-logic/action-reference/react-native/Variable/setAttribute/setAttribute.md

 ### Steps

-1. Drag the `Variable.setAttribute` into the flow window.
+1. Drag the function `Variable.setAttribute` into the event flow window.
 2. Create a variable called `vObject` with the attribute `name` that has value `Johnny`.

 ![](./setAttribute-step-1.png)